Bražuolė bridge bombing: Investigation

 The prosecutor's office investigated 12 different scenarios for the explosion, but has not presented any official conclusions.
 The pre-trial investigation was stopped in June 2012 due to the expired statute of limitations.
 A Lithuanian website published the text of the decision to stop the investigation in 2015.
 According to the report, the explosive was an improvised explosive device of ammonium nitrate and diesel fuel triggered by an RDX detonator with a timer.
 The investigation identified two men, both members of the Lithuanian National Defence Volunteer Forces, but was unable to identify six others or determine any wider political connections.
 One of the men, who testified and cooperated with the investigation, claimed that the bombing was supposed to disrupt Russian military transport with the Kaliningrad Oblast and send a message of support to Chechnya in its armed struggle for independence from Russia.

-In the absence of the official conclusions, there are many theories, speculations, and conspiracy theories about the bombing and the related Coup of the Volunteers in September 1993 and murder of SKAT officer Juras Abromavičius in January 1997.
+In the absence of the official conclusions, there are many theories, speculations, and conspiracy theories about the bombing and the related Pakaunė mutiny in September 1993 and murder of SKAT officer Juras Abromavičius in January 1997.
 The cases and their investigations became highly politicized.
 Leftists (primarily, the Democratic Labour Party of Lithuania (LDDP)) accuse the conservatives (namely, the Homeland Union), while the conservatives point to Russia and its secret services (GRU).